HarryB191202/Deploy-and-configure-Cloud-Resources-/Docs/T2-Deploy_and_configure_cloud_resources.md

-# Task 1: Deploy and Configure Cloud Resources
+#Project Task 2: Deploy and Configure Cloud Resources

 ### 1. Argon Solutions have asked you to identify a list of tools they can use to help develop and automate their deployment of services in Azure Cloud.